 Rural Housing Service, USDA.

-This is a request for proposals for guaranteed loans under the section 538 Guaranteed Rural Rental Housing Program (GRRHP) pursuant to 7 CFR 3565.4 for Fiscal Year (FY) 2007 subject to the availability of funding.
-FY 2006 funding for the section 538 was $99 million.
-This Notice is being issued prior to passage of a final appropriations bill to allow applicants sufficient time to leverage financing and submit proposals in the form of “RESPONSES”, and give the Agency maximum time to process applications within the current fiscal year.
-A Notice of Funding Availability will be published announcing the funding level for GRRHP for FY 2007 once an appropriations act has been enacted.
-The commitment of program dollars will be made to applicants of selected responses that have fulfilled the necessary requirements for obligation, to the extent an appropriation act provides funding for GRRHP for FY 2007.
+This is a request for proposals for loan guarantees under the section 538 Guaranteed Rural Rental Housing Program (GRRHP) pursuant to 7 CFR 3565.4 for Fiscal Year (FY) 2006 subject to the availability of funding.
+FY 2006 funding for the section 538 program is $99 million.
+Applicants will submit proposals in the form of ”RESPONSES.”
+The commitment of program dollars will be made to applicants of selected responses that have fulfilled the necessary requirements for obligation.
+The commitment of program dollars will be made to applicants of selected responses that have fulfilled the necessary requirements for obligation, to the extent an appropriation act provides funding for GRRHP for FY 2006.
 Expenses incurred in developing applications will be at the applicant's risk.
 The following paragraphs outline the timeframes, eligibility requirements, lender responsibilities, and the overall response and application processes.

 The GRRHP operates under 7 CFR part 3565.
 The GRRHP Origination and Servicing Handbook (HB-1-3565) is available to provide lenders and the general public with guidance on program administration.
 HB-1-3565, which contains a copy of 7 CFR part 3565 in Appendix 1, can be found at the Rural Development Instructions Web site address http://www.rurdev.usda.gov/regs/hblist.html#hbw6.